 Advertisers shall be willing and able to provide substantiation of claims made.

-c.
 Taste and Decency

 Advertising shall offer merchandise or service on its merits, and shall refrain from attacking competitors or disparaging their products, services, or methods of doing business.

-Advertising shall offer only merchandise or services that are readily available for purchase during the advertised period at the advertised price; e.g., it is unethical for any IHS member to advertise a particular model or kind of instrument to obtain prospects for the sale of a different model or kind of instrument than that advertised, or to imply a relationship with a manufacturer and trade names that does not exist.
+Advertising shall offer only merchandise or services that are readily available for purchase during the advertised period at the advertised price; e.g., it is unethical for any IHS Member to advertise a particular model or kind of instrument to obtain prospects for the sale of a different model or kind of instrument than that advertised, or to imply a relationship with a manufacturer and trade names that does not exist.

-f.
-Guarantees and Warranties
+Guarantees and Warrantees

 Advertising of guarantees and warranties shall be explicit.
 Advertising of any guarantee or warranty shall clearly and conspicuously disclose its nature and extent, the manner in which the guarantor or warrantor will perform and the identity of the guarantor or warrantor.
-It is unethical to use or cause to be used any guarantee or warranty which is false, misleading, deceptive, or unfair, whether in respect to the quality, construction serviceability, performance, or method of manufacture of any industry product, or in respect to the terms and conditions of refund of purchase price thereof, or in any other respect.
+It is unethical to use or cause to be used any guarantee or warranty that is false, misleading, deceptive, or unfair, whether in respect to the quality, construction serviceability, performance, or method of manufacture of any industry product, or in respect to the terms and conditions of refund of purchase price thereof, or in any other respect.

-Maintenance of high standards by all IHS members is in the best interest of persons served professionally, the IHS member, and the profession.
+Maintenance of high standards by all IHS Members is in the best interest of persons served professionally, the IHS Member, and the profession.